 A transparent, collaborative, and comprehensive process providing faculty and administration with information needed to support and guide a university process of continual program planning, quality improvement, and resource allocation.
 Conducted on an established cycle, this review includes a comprehensive analysis of the structure, processes, and outcomes of the program with results typically reported to senior university leadership and the Board of Trustees.

-Program Level Assessment focuses on what and how an academic program is contributing to the learning and development of students as a group.
+Conducting regular assessment helps an academic program determine how the curriculum is contributing to the learning and development of students.
 Assessment helps programs:

 - Discover through empirical evidence "what students are learning"